davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 - The game starts by randomly selecting a 6-letter root word from the English dictionary.
 This word is not revealed to the user.

 - The bulk of your work is the next step.
 Given root word, you are then to compute all the valid English words using a subset of its letters.
-A root letter cannot be used more than once, unless it appears more than once in the root word.
+A root word's letter cannot be used more than once, unless it appears more than once in the root word.
 For instance, the root word "hello" can't generate the word "lee" because 'e' only appears once in "hello".
-However, "hell" can be generated because 'l' appears twice in "hello".
-There are multiple ways to tackle this problem, so I'll leave it up to you to solve this problem, but keep in mind that time-efficiency does matter -- we wouldn't want those pesky airplane passengers to lose their patience and exit the game before it even starts!
+There are multiple ways to tackle this problem, so I'll leave it up to you, but keep in mind that time-efficiency matters -- we wouldn't want those pesky airplane passengers to lose their patience and exit the game before it even starts!

-- Scramble the root word and output to the console so the player knows what they have to work with.
+- Scramble the root word and output it to the console so the player knows what letters they have to work with.
 Then display to the console the current list of guessed/unguessed words to the user, and get their inputs.
 Repeat until all words have been guessed, or if the user presses cancel.
+For the words that have not been guessed, hide them using a dashes (one dash per letter separaated by space, like for Hangman).
+Print this output to the console.
   To prompt the user for an input, use:

   ```js
   let input = prompt(someString);